moka-guys/soteria/README.md

 > The greek goddess of safety and salvation

-Simple web server that validates files and suggests changes.
+Simple flask web server that validates files and suggests changes.

-## Illumina SampleSheets
+## Illumina SampleSheet Upload App

-Validates uploaded samplesheet and places it in the right location.
+Validates uploaded samplesheets and places them in the correct location.
 The samplesheet is only uploaded if it passes all checks.
 Displays the results of the checks to the user.
+Has user registration, login, logout and password reset functionality.

 ## Running the webapp
+The webapp can be run in either development, testing or production mode.
+Development mode involves using the repository as is.
+Testing and production mode involve running the script within a docker container and supplying the correct volumes.

 ### Development mode
+***DEBUG should be set to True in the config***

-In development mode, the script is run outside a docker image to enable changes to be easily made to the scripts.
+In development mode, the script is run as is to enable changes to be easily made to the scripts.
-*TEST should be set to True in the Config* n.b. the production samplesheet directory path specified in the config file will only work inside the docker container so there is no risk of accidentally writing to the live samplesheet folder in development mode.

 Setup/running is as follows: